marwahaha/quantum-maxcut-reference/README.md

 However, deciding the ground state value of **EPR Hamiltonian** (with arbitrary weights) is StoqMA-hard [[King22]](https://arxiv.org/pdf/2209.00789.pdf).
 In other words, this Hamiltonian is "sign-problem free".

+Note that for both **Quantum Max-Cut** and **EPR Hamiltonian**, product state solutions cannot have approximation ratio higher than $$0.5$$; for example, consider a graph with one edge.
+But this does not imply a bound on all classical algorithms.

 There is one attempt at proving hardness-of-approximation (in particular, by classical algorithms).
 Assuming a conjecture about Gaussian correlations, [[HNPTW22]](https://arxiv.org/abs/2111.01254) shows that approximating **Quantum Max-Cut** with approximation ratio higher than $$0.956$$ is as hard as deciding the Unique Games problem (this is possibly NP-hard).

-Note that for both **Quantum Max-Cut** and **EPR Hamiltonian**, product state solutions cannot have approximation ratio higher than $$0.5$$; for example, consider a graph with one edge.

 Proving quantum-hardness-of-approximation would require some quantum variant of a PCP theorem.